MyTooliT/ICOtronic/Documentation/Introduction.md

 ##### macOS {#introduction:section:pcan-driver:macos}

 On macOS you can use the [PCBUSB](https://github.com/mac-can/PCBUSB-Library) library to add support for the PCAN adapter.
-For more information on how to install this library please take a look at the issue [“How to install the PCBUSB-Library on Mac”](https://github.com/mac-can/PCBUSB-Library/issues/10#issuecomment-1188682027).
+For more information on how to install this library, please take a look at the issue [“How to install the PCBUSB-Library on Mac”](https://github.com/mac-can/PCBUSB-Library/issues/10#issuecomment-1188682027).

 ##### Windows {#introduction:section:pcan-driver:windows}